Washington among states that face deadline on REAL ID

 Two other states — Maine and Montana — are also not in compliance and have a grace period that will make them subject to enforcement starting on Jan.
 30. On Thursday, Pennsylvania and Kentucky — which had originally been subject to the Jan.
 30 compliance date — were given a limited extension through June 6, joining a handful of other states with limited extensions until that date.
 Eighteen other states and territories have extensions until Oct.
 10.

-In addition to the measures introduced in Washington, Maine, Minnesota, Missouri, Oklahoma, Oregon, and South Carolina all have introduced bills related to REAL ID compliance this year, according to the National Conference of State Legislatures.
+In addition to the measures introduced in this state, Maine, Minnesota, Missouri, Oklahoma, Oregon and South Carolina all have introduced bills related to REAL ID compliance this year, according to the National Conference of State Legislatures.

-The proposed bills in Washington state would create a two-tiered licensing system that would keep the current enhanced license and would create a standard state license that would be marked indicating it is not valid for federal purposes.
+The proposed bills in Washington would create a two-tiered licensing system that would keep the current enhanced license and would create a standard state license that would be marked indicating it is not valid for federal purposes.

 “We have worked diligently for many years on this piece of legislation, trying to find something that is simple and straightforward and addresses the challenge that the feds have put before us,” said Senate Transportation Committee Chairman Curtis King, R-Yakima.